ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Transmit IR NEC Raw Data And Decode.rst

-After successfully upload the sample code for IRSendRaw, you might need to upload the IRRecvNEC example for the 2nd board connected with IR Receiver from “File” -> “Examples” -> “AmebaIRDevice” -> “IRRecvNEC”.
+After successfully upload the sample code for IRSendRaw, you might need to upload the IRRecvNEC example for the 2nd board connected with IR Receiver from "File" -> "Examples" -> "AmebaIRDevice" -> "IRRecvNEC".

-After opening the serial monitor on the IR Receiver side and press the reset buttons on two boards, the data “48” will be received every 3 seconds (due to the delays () function, not compulsory to wait).
-After decoding the signal from the receiving Pin D8 and transmitting Pin D9 with Logic Analyser and Pulse View (Figure 10), the result is also shown as “48” after decoding the receiving data with IR NEC Protocol.
+After opening the serial monitor on the IR Receiver side and press the reset buttons on two boards, the data "48" will be received every 3 seconds (due to the delays () function, not compulsory to wait).
+After decoding the signal from the receiving Pin D8 and transmitting Pin D9 with Logic Analyser and Pulse View (Figure 10), the result is also shown as "48" after decoding the receiving data with IR NEC Protocol.

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_Transmit_IR_NEC_Raw_Data_And_Decode/image10.png
    :alt: 1